pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 Resolution Rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When given a Python value, TorchScript attempts to resolve it in following five different ways:
+When given a Python value, TorchScript attempts to resolve it in the following five different ways:

 * Compilable Python Implementation:
     * When a Python value is backed by a Python implementation that can be compiled by TorchScript, TorchScript compiles and uses the underlying Python implementation.